Crash Bandicoot N. Sane Trilogy

 This game has a prerelease article

-Crash Bandicoot N. Sane Trilogy is a remaster of the orange marsupial's original three games that helped form the PlayStation into the brand and console it has become today.
-Unlike the Playstation-exclusive originals, ports for the Switch, Xbox One, and PC were made this time around.
+Crash Bandicoot N. Sane Trilogy is a remake of the orange marsupial's original three games that helped form the PlayStation into the brand and console it has become today.
+Unlike the PlayStation-exclusive originals, ports for the Switch, Xbox One, and PC were made this time around.

 There are currently three known test levels, referred to as "whiterooms" in the game's files.
-They are accessible in the Windows version without hacking or modding, and are confirmed to be in the PlayStation 4 and Nintendo Switch versions.
+They are accessible in the Windows version without hacking or modding, and are confirmed to be in the PS4 and Switch versions.

 C2 Level End Test

 This level was used to test items related to the mechanic of finishing a level in Crash 2.
 It can be seen at the beginning of the video.
 To access this level, edit the launch options of the game in Steam and include this string:

 This level was used to test items related to the mechanic of finishing a level in Crash 3.
 It can be seen at around 1:05 in the video.
 To access this level, edit the launch options of the game in Steam and include this string:

 This level not only tests crates, but a whole bunch of other features.
 Not everything is functional, though.
 Some unused variants of crates can also be seen here.
 It can be seen at around 1:23 in the video.
 To access this level, edit the launch options of the game in Steam and include this string:

 Found in the game's files under the name "C2_Cortex_Crystal_05" is this unused fully remastered version of the original cutscene that plays when you get five Power Crystals in Crash Bandicoot 2.
 It goes unused because you no longer use the center platform to fight bosses, as they are instead located where the old save/load area used to be.